Academics

 Organizational Structure and Physical Location

-The SAA program is part of the Department of Human Development and Psychological Counseling (HPC) within the Reich College of Education (RCOE).
-Both the department and college are located in the Reich College of Education building at 151 College Street (pictured below).
+The SAA program is part of the Department of Counseling, Family Therapy, and Higher Education (CTH) within the Reich College of Education (RCOE).
+Both the department and college are located in the Reich College of Education Building at 151 College Street.
 The program is also associated with the Cratis D. Williams School of Graduate Studies (e.g., the Graduate School) which sets university-wide policies and procedures for graduate programs at App State.
 The School of Graduate Studies is located in 232 of the John E. Thomas Building.

 Accreditation